 In the time of king herod, "where is the child who has been born king of the Jews?
 For we observed his star at its rising, after Jesus was born in Bethlehem of Judea, asking, wise men from the East came to Jerusalem, and have come to pay him homage.
 Matthew 2:1–2 this enchanting christmas story by beloved author and preacher Barbara Brown Taylor follows the three wise men on their world-changing journey to Bethlehem.

-The Christmas Promise Tales That Tell the TruthThe Good Book Company #ad - The Christmas Promise Tales That Tell the Truth #ad - He wasn't any ordinary king, like the ones we see on TV or in books.
+The Christmas Promise Tales That Tell the TruthThe Good Book Company #ad - He wasn't any ordinary king, like the ones we see on TV or in books.
 He would be different.
 He would be a new king; a rescuing king; a forever King!
 This book helps pre-school children discover exactly how God kept His Christmas Promise.
 A long, long time ago so long that it's hard to imagine God promised a new King.

 Superb illustrations by catalina Echeverri and faithful, Bible-centered story-telling by Alison Mitchell combine to make this a book that both parents and children will love.
 A captivating retelling of the Christmas story showing how God kept His promise to send a new King.